 Emily was previously a Senior Medical Writer at Health Union, where she combines a background in community health education and a certification as a master life coach with her passion for empowering people with health information.
 Her professional writing has been mostly online, writing for non-profit health organizations, the health and pharmaceutical industry, and online wellness publications and covering a variety of conditions.
 Emily believes health encompasses more than just the absence of disease and is curious about the physical, emotional, mental and spiritual components of well being.

 Sara Finkelstein was a freelance writer and filmmaker based in Seattle.
 She started with a biology degree, intending to engage in laboratory research.
-But she found her passion in communicating scientific and medical information to the general public, instead.
+But she found her passion for communicating scientific and medical information to the general public, instead.
 Over the years, she has edited scientific papers at Harvard University, produced award-winning documentaries for PBS broadcast, and written multiple websites, articles, white papers, and blog posts on topics as diverse as enacting energy-efficiency upgrades in public hospitals and watching manatees in southern Florida.
 Sara enjoys improvisational healthy home cooking, dance-focused group exercise, and socializing with friends.
-She’s still working on getting enough sleep every night.
+She's still working on getting enough sleep every night.

-Martha Growdon was previously a cross-site moderator for Health Union.
+Martha Growdon was previously a Cross-Community Moderator for Health Union.
 Martha was a professor of Geology in upstate New York prior to the birth of her twins and now wears several hats in addition to moderating including mom, geologist, book lady, and volunteer for her local Parents of Multiples group.
 She enjoys continuing to engage in learning outside of the academic realm and to support others and Health Union provides the perfect combination of the two.
-Martha has a B.A. in Geology from Lawrence University in Appleton, Wisconsin; an M.S. in Geology from University of Connecticut, and a Ph.D. in Geology from Indiana University.
+Martha has a B.A. in Geology from Lawrence University in Appleton, Wisconsin; an M.S. in Geology from the University of Connecticut, and a Ph.D. in Geology from Indiana University.
 She and her husband, who is also a geologist, look forward to teaching their twin boys about the stories rocks tell before they head to kindergarten!

 Ketki Gupte, MA, was a Director of Community Development at Health Union where she employed her education in marketing, communications, and linguistics along with her experience in healthcare communication to understand and cater to patient needs.
 During her time analyzing doctor-patient communication, Ketki discovered the power of empathy as key to effective communication with patients and also a means to engage and empower them.
 At Health Union, she strives to nurture empathetic communities which will eventually help patients and caregivers take charge of the condition, improve their quality of life, and find support while doing so.

-Meagan was previously a Senior Cross-Site Moderator for Health Union, as well as a Registered Nurse at Singing River Health System in Pascagoula, Mississippi.
-She joined the Health Union team in January 2016 as a Cross-Site Moderator.
+Meagan was previously a Senior Cross-Community Moderator for Health Union, as well as a Registered Nurse at Singing River Health System in Pascagoula, Mississippi.
+She joined the Health Union team in January 2016 as a Cross-Community Moderator.
 She graduated with her Bachelors of Science in Nursing in 2012 at William Carey University in Biloxi, Mississippi.
 Meagan spends most of her leisure time in the pool, running, or crafting while spending her quality time with her husband and their daughter.

-Brooke was previously a cross-site moderator for Health Union.
+Brooke was previously a Cross-Community Moderator for Health Union.
 She is a Licensed Clinical Social Worker at an acute care hospital in Providence RI where she counsels and supports clients and families in times of crisis.
 Previously, she has worked in other healthcare settings in the areas of research, acute mental health, and women’s health.
 Brooke holds her MSW in Clinical Social Work from Boston College and her BA in Public and Community Service from Providence College.
 She enjoys trying out new hobbies, playing music and spending time with her cat, Francisco.

 Stephanie was Senior Director of Community Development at Health Union where she leverages her healthcare communications background to identify and hone enriching content that will resonate with HU’s highly engaged communities.
 Stephanie has an academic foundation in Sociolinguistics and Psychology which aids in her understanding of the subtle nuances within various health conditions.
-She spent years analyzing the communication gaps between physicians and their patients, and now strives to close those gaps by developing an online haven for specified patient education, advocacy, and community.
+She spent years analyzing the communication gaps between physicians and their patients and now strives to close those gaps by developing an online haven for specified patient education, advocacy, and community.
 Her deep-seeded passion is reflected in the success and growth of these communities.

 Valarie "Noel" Martin